t-evans/jockeyjs-alerts/README.md

 ===============

-A Javascript library for sending native-style alerts (without the current URL as the title) from a web app running in a mobile app's WebView.
+A Javascript library for sending native-style alerts (without the current URL as the title) from a web app/site running in a mobile app's WebView.
+This also adds a confirm-style alert with multiple configurable buttons.

-This extends the functionality of the JockeyJS lib (https://github.com/tcoulter/jockeyjs) by adding alert() and confirm() functions to the Jockey JS object.
+This extends the functionality of Tim Coulter's JockeyJS lib (https://github.com/tcoulter/jockeyjs) by adding alert() and confirm() functions to the Jockey JS object.

-Javascript/webapp Setup:
+**Javascript/webapp Setup:**

  1. Copy the jockey.alerts.js and jockey.js files to your web app (you can obtain the latest jockey.js file from https://github.com/tcoulter/jockeyjs).

- For Javascript usage, see example.html.
+ For Javascript usage, see html/example.html.

-iOS Setup:
+**iOS Setup:**
  1. Download and install the Jockeyjs library using the link above
  2. Set up Jockey to listen to web URLs (taken from the jockeyjs setup instructions):